 - floating spots in vision

-There are prescription medications used to treat these symptoms.
+There are prescription medications available to treat these symptoms.
 Wearing dark glasses also can help.

-A person’s doctor or rheumatologist will often encourage them to visit an ophthalmologist regularly to have their eyes checked.
+A person’s doctor or rheumatologist will often encourage them to visit an ophthalmologist regularly to check their eyes.

 2. Reduced flexibility